deniskroberts/ExcelDynamicCase/README.md

 ### Requirements

-- Visual Studio 2022 or later (with .NET 4.8 targeting pack, .net2.0 targeting pack and appropriate VSTO bulid tools and configuration)
+- Visual Studio 2022 or later (with .NET 4.8 targeting pack, .net2.0 targeting pack and appropriate VSTO build tools, Unity build tools and configuration)
 - Git (optional but recommended)
-- Unity with editor 2021.3.11f1
+- Unity with editor 2021.3.11f1 (Open RPGTemplate folder)
-- The PipelineToUnity project debug dll and dependency Newtonsoft dll need to copied over the corresponding asset plugin
+- The PipelineToUnity project debug dll and dependency Newtonsoft dll need to copied over the corresponding asset plugin when updated.

 ## 𝄠 Music Credits